 Akin Balik Karakoy

 There is nothing better than eating your favorite Istanbul street food on the waterfront.
-Akin Balik Karakoy is right on the banks of the Golden Horn where you can pull up a chair and enjoy some of the best Istanbul street food in the city.
+Akin Balik Karakoy is right on the banks of the Golden Horn where you can pull up a chair and enjoy some of the best Istanbul edibles in the city.
 Try the simit with clotted cream and honey.

 Akin Balik is well-known as one of the best street food places for midye dolma (stuffed mussels).
 You can have fried mussels if you are not into the raw food thing but either way, this is the best food in town.
 You can also get a steamed burger or grilled mackerel here.